agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

     npm start server

-Then you can open an browser and go to [http://localhost:3000](http://localhost:3000)
+Then open a browser and go to [http://localhost:3000](http://localhost:3000) to see our project locally.

+If you are not login, it will redirect to [http://localhost:3000/prelogin](http://localhost:3000/prelogin) page.

+You must login first to use all functionality of our app.

 ## For unit test, the test script is located in back-end/test firectory

-so you need to `cd back-end`, then run `npm test`.
+so you need to fo to `back-end` directory

+then run `npm test`.